vitkolos/notes-ipp/experimental/TEST.md

 end tell
 ```

-## Span Elements
+## Span elements

 ### Links

-Markdown supports two style of links: *inline* and *reference*.
+Markdown supports two style of links: _inline_ and _reference_.

 In both styles, the link text is delimited by [square brackets].

 To create an inline link, use a set of regular parentheses immediately
 after the link text's closing square bracket.
 Inside the parentheses,
-put the URL where you want the link to point, along with an *optional*
+put the URL where you want the link to point, along with an _optional_
 title for the link, surrounded in quotes.
 For example:

 This is [an example](http://example.com/) inline link.